CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If the characters inquire about Bowgentle's spellbook, Agatha reveals that she traded the tome to a necromancer named Tsernoth in the city of Iriaebor over a century ago.
 She remains oblivious to the book's subsequent fate.
 Her response is accurate, furnishing Sister Garaele and the Harpers with the information needed to continue their search.

-Alternatively, the characters may choose to inquire about another matter, such as the whereabouts of Cragmaw Castle, Wave Echo Cave, the identity of the Black Spider, or Hamun Kost's question regarding Old Owl Well (refer to that section).
+Alternatively, the characters may choose to inquire about another matter, such as the whereabouts of Mountainmaw Castle, Wave Echo Cave, the identity of the Black Spider, or Hamun Kost's question regarding Old Owl Well (refer to that section).
 Agatha is well-informed and skilled in divination, enabling her to address almost any single question pertaining to the adventure that the characters decide to pose.
 However, the banshee will answer only one question, compelling the characters to select their query carefully.

 #### Awarding Experinece Points